-Sophie is an associate working in the international department, specialising in international human rights claims against companies and the state.
+Sophie is a senior associate working in the international department, specialising in international human rights claims against companies and the state.
 She has developed particular expertise in the field of conflict of laws.

 Since joining Leigh Day in 2012, Sophie has worked on a number of complex cases across multiple jurisdictions, including: